maudeve-it/The-Gate-Opener__Main/README.md

 # The Gsm Gate Opener

-The "The GSM Gate Opener" repositories contain the source code, schematics, and PCB layouts presented in the youtube playlist: https://www.youtube.com/playlist?list=PL6Fwy7aR3zSnGOjOkljFuyvuQFsbg0n9Z.
+The "The GSM Gate Opener" repositories contain the source code, schematics, PCB layouts and also slides shown in the youtube playlist: https://www.youtube.com/playlist?list=PL6Fwy7aR3zSnGOjOkljFuyvuQFsbg0n9Z.
-There is also a repository containing slides used in making youtube videos.

 This respository will contain commentary, notes, and errata.

-For project-specific technical details refer to the project repositories.
+For project-specific technical details refer to the project repositories below listed.

 ---
 > The software, schemes and PCB designs in this set of repositories are provided just for